 Member of AWWA and GRWA

-- Supplying water & sewer services to residents and businesses where the services are available
+- Supplying water & wastewater services to residents and businesses where the services are available

 - All paperwork concerning the start-up and cancellation of utility customers

-- Maintaining the City's main water & sewer lines and pump stations
+- Maintaining the City's main water & wastewater lines and pump stations

 - Repairing leaks occurring on the City's side of the system

 - Payment can also be made at "United Community Bank" (Must have your bill and must be paying on or before the "due date")